alecthomas/inject/README.md

 Finally, after binding all of your types to the injector you can validate that a function is constructible via the Injector by calling `Validate(f)`.

-Or you can live on the edge and simply use `Call(f)` which will return an error if injection is not possible.
+Or you can live on the edge and simply use `Call(f)` which will panic if injection is not possible.